ChrisAnd1998/GRBL-Pendant-with-LCD/README.md

 # GRBLPendant
-Arduino UNO Pendant for GRBL 1.1f (Jog X Y Z and send any Command while connected to PC simultaneously)
+Arduino UNO or MEGA Pendant for GRBL 1.1f (Jog X Y Z and send any Command while connected to PC simultaneously)

 * Requires second Arduino UNO or MEGA
 * Only needs Serial TX from pendant Arduino to Serial RX on GRBL Arduino connected